 9 Shocking reasons you feel dehydrated

-We are made up of about 65% water, which means even our cells' everyday operations are dependent on water.
+We are made up of about 65 percent water, which means even our cells' everyday operations are dependent on water.
 This is why it's crucial to keep your water balance at a healthy level.
-Being short by just 1-2% can affect us both psychologically and physically.
+Being short by just 1 to 2 percent can affect us both psychologically and physically.
 Knowing exactly what's causing the hydration meter to be off is very important.
-Below are 9 surprising causes of dehydration that might have never crossed your mind.
+Below are nine surprising causes of dehydration--besides not drinking enough water--that might have never crossed your mind.

 More from MamásLatinas: 10 Celebs who are done with dieting